NIRALUser/NeuroRuler/docs/dependencies.rst

 .. topic:: Overview

     This page describes what our dependencies are for and how to use them.
-    Example code and links to related source code are provided.
+    Example code and links to our related source code are provided.

     We use pip to manage dependencies.
 Install them with :code:`pip install -r requirements.txt`.